namantam1/semantic-steganographic-encoder/README.md

 # Ideas to improve

-- Add option in ui to tweak various params - beam width, temperature, fallback penalty
+- [ ] Add option in ui to tweak various params - beam width, temperature, fallback penalty.
-- Add option to use custom text corpus.
+- [ ] Add option to use custom text corpus.
-- Add option to visualize the bigram
+- [ ] Add option to visualize the bigram.
-- Try tri-gram and multi-gram as well
+- [ ] Try tri-gram and multi-gram as well.
+- [ ] Better decoding by creating a reverse dictionary.